karkata/Bit/README.md

 # Bit
-The JavaScript library for hashing, do something with binaries.
+The JavaScript library for hashing, doing something with binaries.